karlnorling/lyssna/README.md

 1. The CodeDeploy publishes deploy event to a sns topic.
 2. Subscibers to that event, in this case Lyssna lambda function - will execute.

+How does one create the SNS triggers, instructions can be found [here](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-notify-sns.html)

 ### Supported notification channels:
 -----